-Regulations could be enacted that restrict our Internet initiatives and result in slowing our future growth.
+Regulations could be enacted that restrict our Internet initiatives.

 As a result of the increasing use and popularity of the Internet, federal, state, and local authorities may adopt new laws and regulations governing the Internet.
 These laws and regulations may cover issues such as privacy, distribution, and content.
 The enactment of any additional laws or regulations could impede the growth of the Internet, harm our Internet initiatives, and place additional financial burdens on our business.